Classification teaching resources

 Overview: classifying (or grouping) organisms based on similarities is an incredibly important concept for students to master if they are going to understand evolution.
 Organisms with shared features are likely to be related – indeed taxonomic groups should, and generally do, reflect evolutionary relationships.
 The seven main taxonomic ranks: kingdom, phylum, class, order, family, genus, species provide an ‘address’ for each organism which can be useful in the search for medicines and for conserving species – classification is not just about naming things.
 Classification in school is also important in dispelling the popular human-centric idea of biology.
 As this tree of life shows, humans, and indeed all animals, make up only a tiny fraction of all life on earth.
 Some of the most interesting organisms to students are outside of the animal kingdom so spend time exploring these.
 You can also have some fun with classification as it can provide an excellent opportunity to teach argumentation in science.
 Students can classify hypothetical/unusual organisms and defend their reasoning to the rest of the group.

 Key concept: organisms are placed into different groups based on characteristics they have in common.
+These groups should reflect their evolutionary relatedness.

 Where to start?